Table of Contents

 There is an alternate between positive and negative numbers on display.
 The positive number is the amount of electricity that has been imported from the grid, which is seen on a regular electricity meter without solar.

-The negative number is the amount of electricity that has been exported from the solar system to the grid.
-This is the amount of electricity solar has generated, which is beyond what the house needed to use at the time.
+The negative number is the amount of electricity exported from the solar system to the grid.
+This is the amount of solar energy has generated, which is beyond what the house needed to use at the time.

 In this case, the positive value is less than the negative value, so this property has exported more electricity than they’ve imported, leaving the property owner with refunds from the power company.